 The menu has changed over time from our first visit in 2014 to our last visit in 2022, but the menu contains a mix of Western and Indian dishes, plus a few local Kenyan dish options.
 We’ve tried a bit of everything from samosas to hamburgers to whole grilled tilapia with ugali.
 There have always been several seafood options as well as meat and vegetarian dishes.
 Food and service here have always been good.

 After lunch, we ordered coffee and sat and talked for a while.
-Even if you don’t want to have a meal here, you might consider a stop here for coffee or drinks after a visit to the nearby Karen Blixen Museum.
-You can also view the historic houses here, including the Swedo House and Grogan MacMillan Manor House.
+Even if you don’t want to have a meal here, you might consider a stop here for coffee or drinks before or after a visit to the nearby Karen Blixen Museum.
+You can also view the exterior of the historic houses here, including the Swedo House and Grogan MacMillan Manor House.

-Reservations are generally not necessary for lunch unless you have a large group, but are recommended for dinner.
+Reservations are generally recommended but not necessary for coffee or lunch unless you have a large group, but are recommended for dinner.
+If you want to eat at Babette’s (their fine dining restaurant) then it is a good idea to make a reservation in advance for lunch or dinner.

 Stop 6: Kazuri Beads @ 3:30pm

-The last stop of our tour was at Kazuri Beads.
+The last stop of our tour was at Kazuri Beads factory and store.
 Kazuri Beads makes ceramic handpainted beads, ornaments, and pottery.
 It was started in 1975 as a business to employ local single mothers and now has grown to employ around 300 people.
 The word kazuri means “small and beautiful” in Swahili.

 When we arrived, we were greeted by one of the staff and given a brief introduction.
 Then a guide took us on a free tour of the factory.
 We got to see how they make the beads and pottery, learning about the how whole process, from mixing the clay to hand painting the beads to adding the final touches.
 The tour took about 30 minutes and is definitely worth doing if you have the time.